davecparker/code12/Doc/API.md

 ```
 ##### keyName
 ([String](#java-data-types)).
 The name of the key.
-Only certain keys are supported, see [Key Names].
+Only certain keys are supported on all platforms, see [Key Names].

 #### Notes
 This function is only called once for each separate key press and release,